-You have to use the Apple Pencil to draw sketches on the grid and planar faces in Shapr3D.
+You can use the Apple Pencil or mouse/trackpad to draw sketches on the grid and planar faces in Shapr3D.
 Then, using constraints, you can set up measurements and relationships.
 Constraints are a powerful way of creating exact sketches without any labor-intensive manual calculations.
 You can use your sketches and closed sketches to create all kinds of bodies via revolutions, sweeps, lofts, etc.

 The powerful sketch engine of Shapr3D makes a lot of the tools you use in Rhino unnecessary.